ali-hourag/rick-morty-api/README.md

 If you want run it directly from code do it trough Live Server or similar.
 <br/>

 Otherwise, open it by clicking <a href="https://rick-morty-api-eight.vercel.app/">here<a/>.
+It is already deployed by Vercel!
 <br/>
 If you want to access it on mobile or tablet mode, right click > inspector > and click on mobile icon!
+Or open it on your mobile phone or tablet!

 ## Get Rick & Morty app and enjoy! 📱